EnigmaBridge/certbot-external-auth/README.md

 Note the certbot is run with action `run` so deployment callbacks are called too.

 In this repository there is [dehydrated-example.sh] which is a hook stub used in this example.
+When using your own handler please make sure the file is executable (has `x` flag, `chmod +x handler-file`).

 ```bash